This macaroni salad is a classic side dish for good reason.

 - Prepare Add-Ins: While the macaroni is boiling, chop the veggies or add-ins.

-- Mix & Chill: Mix the dressing ingredients and toss with the macaroni and add ins.
+- Mix & Chill: Mix the dressing ingredients and toss with the macaroni and add-ins.

-More Favorites Sides
+More Easy Sides

-What are your favorite add-ins?
+Did your family love this macaroni salad?
 Leave a comment and rating below!

-Classic Creamy Macaroni Salad
+Macaroni Salad

 Ingredients